UNESCO Sites in Italy: Exploring Italy’s World Heritage

 Modena’s UNESCO site includes the Romanesque cathedral, Ghirlandina bell tower, and Piazza Grande, recognized for their architectural unity and historical significance.

-• Use this 1-day Modena itinerary, giving you enough time to visit Modena’s food markets and the Enzo Ferrari Museum, along with the UNESCO sites.
+• Use my 1-day Modena itinerary, giving you enough time to visit Modena’s food markets and the Enzo Ferrari Museum, along with the UNESCO sites.

 The Porticoes of Bologna

-Recognized as a UNESCO World Heritage Site in 2021, Bologna’s porticoes cover over 60 km and are an integral part of the city’s identity.
+Recognized as a UNESCO World Heritage Site are Bologna’s porticoes cover over 60 km and are an integral part of the city’s identity.

 • What makes them special:

-• Planning a short visit?
-Follow this 1-day Bologna itinerary to see the highlights, including historic porticoes, local food spots, and key landmarks all on foot.
+• Follow this 1-day Bologna itinerary to see the highlights, including historic porticoes, local food spots, and key landmarks all on foot.

-• Staying longer?
-Use this 2-day Bologna itinerary to explore deeper, including hidden corners, portico walks to San Luca, and authentic places to eat beyond the tourist trail.
+• Use this 2-day Bologna itinerary to explore deeper, including hidden corners, portico walks to San Luca, and authentic places to eat beyond the tourist trail.

 Early Christian Monuments of Ravenna